-Blood in the urine, or hematuria, is often the first sign of bladder cancer and timely referral for urologic evaluation is considered a quality benchmark in bladder cancer management.
-Compared with males and White patients, females and Black patients are less likely to receive timely diagnostic evaluation of hematuria (Figure 1, page 67).
+Blood in the urine, or hematuria, is often the first sign of bladder cancer, and timely referral for urologic evaluation is considered a quality benchmark in bladder cancer management.
+Compared with males and White patients, females and Black patients are less likely to receive timely diagnostic evaluation of hematuria (Figure 1, page 3).

-Recent ACCC analysis of Medicare claims data between 2016-2019 involving patients diagnosed with bladder cancer in 2018 (n=4,356) shows a longer time to diagnosis in early-stage bladder cancer for Black, Asian, Hispanic, and Native American patients compared to White patients (Figure 2, page 67).
+ACCC recently analyzed Medicare claims data between 2016 and 2019 for patients diagnosed with bladder cancer in 2018 (n=4,356).
+Results of the analysis show Black, Asian, Hispanic, and North American Native patients are diagnosed later when compared to White patients (Figure 2, page 3).

 Stage at diagnosis is a critical determinant of outcomes in bladder cancer and an important measure of outcome disparities.
-Being female, Black, Hispanic, of low socio-economic status, or poorly educated are all associated with an increased odds of being diagnosed with advanced disease at presentation.
-Black patients have up to 10 percent worse disease-specific survival than White patients, and are more likely than White patients to die from bladder cancer within three years of diagnosis.
-Compared with men, women have a greater risk of recurrence and worse overall survival.
+Being female, Black, Hispanic, of low socio-economic status, or lower education level (e.g., high school diploma) are associated with an increased risk of being diagnosed with advanced disease at presentation.
+Black patients have up to 10 percent worse disease-specific survival than White patients and are more likely than White patients to die from bladder cancer within three years of diagnosis.3 Compared with men, women have a greater risk of recurrence and worse overall survival.

-The COVID-19 pandemic reduced the number of patients presenting for symptoms suspicious for bladder cancer (e.g., hematuria), as well as for routine care.
+The COVID-19 pandemic reduced the number of patients presenting for symptoms suspicious for bladder cancer (e.g., hematuria), and for routine care.
 At the same time, clinicians are seeing patients from a wider geographic area, especially in relation to complications.
 These trends are likely to further exacerbate disparities in bladder cancer.